JorelAli/CommandAPI/docssrc/src/advancementargument.md

 ### Example - Awarding a player an advancement

 Say we want to award a player an advancement.
-In this example, we will also update all preceding advancements that lead to a specific advancement.
 First, we need the structure of our command:

 ```
 /award <player> <advancement>